Kroc/pling-z80/docs/implementation.md

 bit         = "0" | "1" ;

-(* TODO: strings should support escape codes, no way to embed a speech mark in a string a.t.m. *) string      = '"' , { ? any-character ? } , '"' ;
+(* TODO: strings should support escape codes, no way to embed a quote mark in a string a.t.m. *) string      = '"' , { ? any-character ? } , '"' ;
 ```